From Not Reacting to Emotional Control

 • Incorporate gratitude journaling to balance negative emotions with recognition of positive experiences.

-Method 7: Meditative Visualization
+Emotional Control Method 7: Meditative Visualization

 Visualization engages imagination to reshape emotional responses before, during, and after stressors.